SkylineCommunications/dataminer-docs/release-notes/DxMs/cloudgateway_change_log.md

 #### 5 December 2024 - Enhancement - CloudGateway 2.15.0 - Improve handling and error logging of invalid certificates

-This change makes sure that the certificates are verified and any problems with the certificate will be logged.
+This change makes sure that the configured HTTPS certificates for port 443 in IIS are verified and any problems with the certificate will be logged.
 If a certificate is valid but becomes invalid, the CloudGateway will now correctly catch this within 2 mins and make sure it is set to offline.
 Additionally the CloudGateway will also recover automatically when the certificates are valid again so the connection with dataminer.services is restored.